Ar0n01/RobotOrderingSystem/README.md

 ### CPE
 The CPEE is a process engine that coordinates the process and steers all components of the ordering system via HTTP.
 Read more about the CPEE [here](https://cpee.org/).
 This specific CPEE process is available [here](https://cpee.org/flow/edit.html?monitor=https://cpee.org/flow/engine/135/).

-### weightpublish-service
+### weightpublish service
-The weightpublish-service publishes the weight data of the scales via MQTT to the respective topics.
+The weightpublish service publishes the weight data of the scales via MQTT to the respective topics.
 Each scale has its own topic.
-The data is sent periodically, but rather on change.
+The data is not send periodically, but rather when it changes above and below a certain treshold (70g).

-### votepublish-service
+### votepublish service
-The votepublish-service publishes the button data of the scales via MQTT to one topic.
+The votepublish service publishes the button data of the scales via MQTT to one topic.
 Each button publishes its id, when the respective button is pressed.
+The total amount of votes is stored and updated in the cpe.

 ### Dashboard
 The dashboard simply displays the ratings of each cocktail (left to right).